On this page

 Taking out insurance cover inside your super fund can be very cost effective because funds are able to negotiate group rates.
 Many funds offer life insurance, total and permanent disability (TPD) and income protection at competitive rates.

 Do be aware though that insurance premiums inside super are paid from your account, so there is less money earning a return.
-This may be a price you are willing to pay if you don’t have enough free cash flow to pay premiums outside super.
+This may be a price you are willing to pay if you don’t have enough free cash flow to pay premiums outside super, or you may want to make additional super contributions to fund the cost.

 7. Follow your leads

-Once you’ve identified some promising funds, it’s time to probe deeper.
-Check their website, download their PDS and phone or use online chat to ask questions.
-Making contact with a fund has the added bonus of giving you an insight into their customer service.
+Once you’ve identified the front runner (or perhaps your two top funds) it’s time to probe deeper.
+Browse their website and call or use online chat to ask questions.
+Contacting a fund has the added bonus of giving you an insight into their customer service.

 At this stage you might also want to check for other services and benefits that are important to you.
-Some may want a fund that offers free or low-cost financial advice, educational tools and member information seminars.
-Others may want cheap insurance or a seamless transition from accumulation to retirement phase.
+Some may want a fund that offers free or low-cost financial advice and member information seminars.
+Others may prioritise a user-friendly app or great digital calculators and projection tools.

 Comparing and choosing funds is now easier than ever, thanks to the amount of information online.
 Happy hunting!